Making Life Manageable After (that crazy decision to have) 2 Kids

 Hadley is about as predictable as a baby can be at this point.
 Emmett it hardcore into the toddler years with potty training, verbal sentences and a state of independence (which is sometimes welcome and sometimes not.)

 It’s a state of beginning to plan life in between naps, bedtimes, and going out.
 Of course it is the dead of winter here in western pa, so going out looks different, but if it was summer I would bet you we’d be out doing 5ks right now!

 How did we get here?
 Why did it take seven months?
-Is there really life after kiddos?
+Is there really life with two kids?

 Or you might be saying, Girl, I see you in real life.
 You do not have it all together!

 Well, that’s true. 😀 We definitely don’t have it ALL together!
 But I’d like to think we have a couple things 😉 …a couple things that I DID NOT KNOW SEVEN MONTHS AGO!